ErpNetDocs/info/features/ui-ux-features/app-bar-in-web-client.md

 The **App Bar** is the Web Client’s **application-level anchor**.
 It keeps navigation organized by **business context**, enables fast switching between functional areas, and improves awareness of activity at the application level.

-Once the desired context is chosen, a **second navigation layer** helps you move *inside* the application - providing concrete entry points for selecting the entities, views, actions, and notifications relevant to that area.
+Once the desired context is chosen, a **second navigation layer** helps you move *within* the application - providing concrete entry points for selecting the entities, views, actions, and notifications relevant to that area.

 That next layer is the **App-Centric Navigation Panel**, which is described in the next article in this section.